Bin-Chen-Lab/octad_desktop/example_results/readme.md

 Example Results

+Download first for best viewing experience.

-After completing the pipeline, these are the results files you should generate.
+After completing the pipeline, these are the results files you will generate.
 Some results are optional and will not appear if not enabled in your workflow document.

 1. all_lincs_score.csv
      - p